DewinP/lemovie/README.md

 Search and rank movies.

-This project was created with Typescript, Node.js, React, Next.js, Typeorm and PostgreSQL
+This project was created with Typescript, Node.js, React, Next.js, Typeorm and PostgreSQL & [The Movie DB API](https://www.themoviedb.org/documentation/api)

 ## How to set up and run: